 Refers to proof points you use in your story to win your audience’s minds – appeal to reason.
 These attributes are in essence benefits or incentives that establish “what’s in it for your audience?”
 Would your product save money or time or effort for your customer?
 Communication expert, Carmine Gallo aptly summarizes: “Why should your audience care about your idea?
 If it will save your audience money, for example, they’ll want to know how much it will save them and how the savings will be accomplished.
 The same reasoning applies to making money.
 How will your idea help your listeners earn a profit?
 What steps do they have to take next?”

 Aristotle wraps up his list of key persuasion drivers with the need to keep your story sweet and short.
 Why?
-Simple, your audience attention span is at its highest in your opening and decreases as time goes by.
-That’s why it’s so critical to start your story with a splash or very simple metaphor in order to maximize your audience attention and engagement.
+Simple, your audience’s attention span is at its highest in your opening and decreases as time goes by.
+That’s why it’s so critical to start your story with a splash or very simple metaphor in order to maximize your audience’s attention and engagement.

 Finally, to achieve the highest persuasion impact, I recommend baking these drivers in a story format that will show vs. tell these persuasion values in action.

-Having said that, the connecting tissue among all three drivers you will need to take into account is – context.
+Having said that, the connecting tissue that goes through all three drivers is – context.

-Put simply, think about how your visual storytelling strategy will change with these contextual elements: your buyer persona type, her stage in the buyer’s journey and the platform culture you tell your story on.
+Put simply, think about how your visual storytelling strategy will change with these contextual elements: your buyer persona type, her stage in the buyer’s journey, storyteller perspective, and the platform culture you tell your story on.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.